davidmreed/sfse-question-drafts/testing-exceptions.md

 Here, the solution is to delete the exception handler.

 Similarly, if the exception handler can be removed by implementing logic to prevent an exceptional condition, it's in many cases superior to do so.
-For example, a coder more familiar with a an exception-heavy language like Python might write a pattern like this:
+For example, a developer more familiar with an exception-heavy language like Python might write a pattern like this:

     try {
         return o.get('Parent__r').get('Name');